dulguunb/chatter-go/README.md

 # Meow Meow Chat

 This is a chat application written in GoLang, Grpc and Flutter.
-The chat contents are E2E encrypted, therefore one can't simply decrypt the messages.
-The build currently only supports Linux, but in future I will compile this in windows, android and IOS.
+It features end-to-end encryption to ensure message confidentiality and privacy between users.
+Messages are encrypted on the sender's device and decrypted only by the intended recipient.
+This protects them from interception or unauthorized access during transmission.
+Currently, the backend supports in-memory messaging only.
+In future iterations, support for persistent storage using various databases and volumes will be added to enhance reliability and scalability.

 # The current landing page of the application